List of bus routes in Perth: Special services

 Transperth operates bus routes servicing special events such as sport matches and concerts.
 These may include regular bus services, which may operate with larger capacity buses or with additional trips, or special routes for the events.
 For example, nib Stadium is serviced by regular Beaufort Street and Lord Street routes, while Subiaco Oval had special events routes (now no longer running, due to the closure of the oval).
 Ten special events routes have been introduced to service the new Perth Stadium.
 Special event service routes are numbered in the 600s.
+Some routes operating as TransRegional towards some TransPerth facilities also may be numbered in the 600s; such as route 645.

 Crown Perth operates a "Crown Bus" service from various metropolitan destinations to the Burswood casino complex.
 Most routes depart from or pass through bus stations, with a morning trip to the casino and a return trip in the afternoon.
 These routes are also numbered in the 600s, and appear on Transperth station maps and bus stands.

 Various "School Special" services are numbered in the 700s.
 Other school services operate as variations of standard Transperth services.

 Train and ferry replacement bus services are numbered in the 900s, and operate when those services are interrupted.
 When only part of a train line is closed, the replacement buses will operate between the nearest open stations.
 As of October 2016, buses replacing Perth Station services depart from Perth Busport; previously, they departed from Roe Street bus station.
 Private operators such as Buswest may be used if there are insufficient Transperth-branded buses available, such as when unscheduled disruptions occur during peak periods.

 Renumbered and withdrawn bus routes

-The following bus routes underwent route renumbering or service withdrawal since 2014:
+The following bus routes underwent route renumbering or service withdrawal since 2011: